China bans men it sees as not masculine enough from TV

 The party has reduced children’s access to online games and is trying to discourage what it sees as unhealthy attention to celebrities.

-Broadcasters must “resolutely put an end to sissy men and other abnormal esthetics,” the TV regulator said, using an insulting slang term for effeminate men — “niang pao,” or literally, “girlie guns.”
+Broadcasters must “resolutely put an end to sissy men and other abnormal esthetics,” the National Radio and TV Administration said, using an insulting slang term for effeminate men — “niang pao,” or literally, “girlie guns.”

 Broadcasters should avoid promoting “vulgar internet celebrities” and admiration of wealth and celebrity, the regulator said.
 Instead, programs should “vigorously promote excellent Chinese traditional culture, revolutionary culture and advanced socialist culture.”